mchav/dataframe/docs/tutorial.md

 F.col @Int "x" .>= F.lit @Int 5
 ```

-The expression language ensures that column operations prevent small bugs (like adding a string to an integer).
+The expression language eliminates a class of bugs from column operations (like adding a string to an integer).

 Armed with this knowledge, we can go back and filter all flowers with petal length greater than 6.